Introduction

 EEVDF

-This FAIR schedular class scheduler gradually replaced the previous default FAIR schedular class CFS between Linux 6.6 and 6.12, when CFS code was removed from the kenel code.
-EEVDF uses the core scheduler mechanism but extends it in order to remove the accummulated technical debt incurred by CFS in continuous developemnt efforts to fix its problems while properly fixing CFS's limitations, primarily that it had no latency guarantee.
+This FAIR scheduler class scheduler gradually replaced the previous default FAIR scheduler class CFS between Linux 6.6 and 6.12, when CFS code was removed from the kernel.
+EEVDF uses the core scheduler mechanism but extends it in order to remove the accumulated technical debt incurred by CFS through continuous development efforts to fix its problems while ultimately properly fixing CFS's limitations -- the primarily limitation being that it had no latency guarantee.
 (See Reference 14 for CFS's other limitations.)

 BORE